 Vapor intrusion is quickly becoming a common concern discovered during the Phase I Environmental Site Assessment (ESA) process.
-So, what exactly is vapor intrusion?
-How can it affect your property?
+Most individuals are not familiar with the term Vapor Intrusion until it is discovered on their property.

 Vapor intrusion occurs when volatile chemicals from contaminated soil or groundwater migrate from below a property building into the building.
 As a result, chemical vapors can accumulate in the interior of the buildings where people live and work.
 There can be many sources of volatile chemical contamination; however, the most common sources are dry cleaners and gas stations.